briansmith337/zulip/templates/zerver/help/deactivate-or-reactivate-a-user.md

 ## Deactivate (ban) a user

-To properly remove a user’s access to a Zulip organization, it does not suffice to change their password or deactivate their account in an external email system, since the user’s API key and bot API keys will still be active.
-Instead, you need to deactivate the user’s account using the Zulip administrative interface.
+To properly remove a user’s access to a Axxess organization, it does not suffice to change their password or deactivate their account in an external email system, since the user’s API key and bot API keys will still be active.
+Instead, you need to deactivate the user’s account using the Axxess administrative interface.

 {start_tabs}